pwalczysko/omero-guide-upload/docs/import-cli.rst

 #.
 Prepare an `renderingdef.yml` file, either creating a new one or downloading https://github.com/ome/training-scripts/blob/master/maintenance/preparation/renderingdef.yml.

 #.
 Prepare an `annotation.csv` file, by creating a new file or downloading the provided example file.
 In the example below, we use the file :download:`simple-annotation.csv <../scripts/simple-annotation.csv>`.
-The Dataset  names in this `CSV` file must match the Dataset names in OMERO as created and stored in the `DID` variable defined in the command here below.
+The Dataset names in this `CSV` file must match the Dataset names in OMERO as created and stored in the `DID` variable defined in the command below.
 The Image names in the `CSV` file must match the file names in your imported folder.

 #.
 Prepare a `bulkmap-config.yml` file.
 In the example below, we use the file :download:`simple-annotation-bulkmap-config.yml <../scripts/simple-annotation-bulkmap-config.yml>`.